-Like I mentioned above, we do offer a piano buying consulation which will help you in your buying experience and in most cases the buyer saves hundreds after we go through all the expenses the piano will need to get it ready to be enjoyed and ask the seller if they will be willing to meet us half way with some of the expenses.
-If you buy the piano and it can be moved on the same visit then the consulation cost could be as low as $20 for this service and then the moving cost will depend on the situation.
+Like I mentioned above, we do offer a piano buying consultation which will help you in your buying experience and in most cases the buyer saves hundreds after we go through all the expenses the piano will need to get it ready to be enjoyed and ask the seller if they will be willing to meet us half way with some of the expenses.
+If you buy the piano and it can be moved on the same visit then the consultation cost could be waved for this service and then the moving cost will depend on the situation.